 If you find yourself really loving rosin or dry sift extraction then check out our combo packages that combine the two.
 Super high-quality rosin can be extracted from dry sift, and using the two together is the preferred choice by many for easy homemade concentrates.

 Last, you won’t need any special outlet to run our extraction machines.
 Simply plug them into a standard house plug.

-Rosin Presses – These presses are becoming incredibly popular and are considered to be the latest and greatest in extraction technology.
+Rosin Presses are becoming incredibly popular and are considered to be the latest and greatest in extraction technology.
 The plant material is pressed between two heated steel plates and rosin excretes out.
 Both high temperature (180°F to 330°F) and intense pressure play an equal role in both quantity and quality of the rosin and act as a catch-22.
 More pressure and higher temperature will produce more rosin, but this also degrades the quality of the rosin if you use too much pressure and heat.

 This is why a rosin press that controls these factors for you is heavily desired and why we offer the options of manual, hydraulic, and pneumatic presses.

 To use simply turn on your press, set your temperature and any other factors that your unit may come with, then place your plant material into a micron bag which will be placed in between parchment paper.
 Last, you simply place the parchment paper into your press and let it work its magic.

-Dry Sift Tumblers – Our dry sift tumblers will do all the work for you, gently tumbling the dry trim and flowers around collecting all the separated resin glands.
+Our Dry Sift Tumblers will do all the work for you, gently tumbling the dry trim and flowers around collecting all the separated resin glands.
 Tumblers do a much better job than us at perfectly balancing the extraction process of agitating and breaking off resin glands without degrading the rest of the plant material.